 Chimney stacks

 Repair category:

-Notes: There is cracking to roughcast.
+Notes: None.

+Roofing including roof space

+Repair category:

-Roofing including roof space Repair category: 2 Notes: There is weathering and moss growth to the concrete roof tiles.
+Notes: There is weathering to the concrete roof tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.